rogerpence/GeoWatcher/README.md

 Number of seconds to wait between reporting the captured location.

 This module uses the geolocation object's [`watchPosition`](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/watchPosition#Specifications) method.
-The documentation says this method is called each time the position of the device changes.
-I'm not sure what the API designers consider a position change, but this routine is mighty busy on my non-moving desktop PC! `captureSecondsInterval` doesn't control how often the `watchPosition` method is called (it's called by the device); it controls how often the most recently captured location is reported to the function specified by the `captureCallback` function.
+The documentation says this method is called each time the position of the device changes, I think that's true for Chrome but FireFox seems to call this in a very short loop continually.
+So, each time `watchPostion` is called this module stops it after five seconds; but the `setInterval` in `startGeoLocatonCapture` calls it every `captureSecondsInterval.`

 **captureCallback**

-A callback function that will be called each time the location is captured.
-This function is passed this position object:
+A callback function that will be called every `captureSecondsInterval.` This function is passed this position object:

 	{
     	"latitude": n,